Video Game / Crystal Story

 - Previous Player-Character Cameo: The trope image, in fact.

 - Randomly Generated Levels: Most floors of the Evil Cave (excluding bosses every 5th floor) are generated randomly each time you load the game!
 The same applies for the sequel's dungeons, except only a very few important bosses have preset corridors leading up to them!

 - Rebellious Princess: It's implied that Lina is the missing younger daughter of the king of Crystalia, having run away from home with her older sister's somewhat reluctant blessing to go on adventures.

 - Redemption Demotion: When you fight Kaz, he has over 1000 HP and can unleash all sorts of skills like poisoning you.
 When he joins your party later on, he has much less HP, and might not have all his skills he had as a boss, since you can choose which classes he takes.
-(On the plus side, that means he might and probably will also gain new ones.)
+(On the plus side, that means he can and will also gain new ones.)

 - Shock and Awe: Kaeli uses lightning-related skills... which use Wind as elemental.